If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 During sprint intervals, you alternate between running as fast as possible for a set distance and brief periods of slow jogging for recovery.

-55. Run Some Hills
+Run Some Hills

-Plus, they are also one of the best resistance exercises for the lower body, helping build strength and speed in your glutes, hamstrings, quads, and calves.
+Hill reps are the next level of track sprints.
+They’re one of the best resistance exercises for the lower body, helping build strength and speed in your glutes, hamstrings, quads, and calves.

-Here is how to proceed:
+Here’s how to proceed: